BenTaylorPublic/screeps/README.md

 ```
 ### Short term
 ```
+Log links to rooms
+    <a href="#!/room/W41N1">W41N1</a>

 Report/Emails
     Cooldown enum when logging
-    Convert ALL logs to it
+    Convert current logs to it
+        Any that aren't worth emailing, switch to console logs
 ```
 ### Mid term:
 ```